NjotuAwasi/100-days-of-code/log.md

 - Added an events page component to a react project
 - used cards from material ui to design event types

+Day 70:

+- Added a signup and login page to react project
+- used material ui to style the pages